Feleena Grosvenor

 Prior to joining chambers as a pupil, Feleena worked in the legal industry for several years.
 This included working within the Specialist Personal Injury (Abuse) department at a London Solicitors firm where she pursued claims for compensation for claimants.
 Her clientele were largely survivors of childhood sexual abuse.
 Within this role, Feleena contributed to two investigations of the Independent Inquiry into Child Sexual Abuse and managed many applications to various redress schemes (CICA, CICB, HIA Northern Ireland).

 Feleena previously volunteered with the Prison Advice and Care Trust as a co-ordinator where she assisted the staff at HMP Belmarsh and the family members visiting imprisoned individuals.
+She also previously volunteered with the Schools Consent Project, presenting sessions in Devon and Cornwall.

 By working extensively with vulnerable people for many years, Feleena is able to swiftly build rapport with clients or witnesses from any background and at any stage of proceedings.